 - Sendero Los Huerquenes

 - This trail can be picked up from the end of the previous hike and finishes in Termas de San Sebastián (hot springs) where there are exceptional views of the lakes from the Renahue viewpoint.

 - Distance: 14 miles (23 km) one-way from the park administration office.

 Radal Siete Tazas National Reserve

-49-miles (78km) from Curicó in Chile’s central valley lies the volcanic landscape of Radal Siete Tazas National Reserve.
-A protected area filled with rich, dense forests of native coigüe and radal trees, you’ll also find an abundance of thundering waterfalls that plunge from huge heights into shimmering bodies of water.
+49 miles (78km) from Curicó in Chile’s central valley lies the volcanic landscape of Radal Siete Tazas National Reserve.
+A protected area filled with rich, dense forests of native coigüe and Lomatia hirsuta or radal trees.
+You’ll also find an abundance of thundering waterfalls that plunge from huge heights into shimmering bodies of water.

 The best treks in Radal Siete Tazas National Reserve:

-El Bolson Route: Again starting in Parque Inglés, this hike has 2200 ft.
-(680m) of ascent before arriving at a small refugio where you can expect astounding panorams of Colmillo del Diablo Mountain.
+- Again starting in Parque Inglés, this hike has 2200 ft.
+(680m) of ascent before arriving at a small refuge where you can expect astounding panoramas of Colmillo del Diablo Mountain.

 Important considerations for hiking in Chile